 Billow attributes the growth and success of the relay to the title sponsor, Ragnar Relay, as well as Timothy and Joanna Chesley of Chesley Electric.
 Both have helped the PCEF since they first came up with the idea of a relay race fundraiser six years ago.

 Other sponsors include Vail and Canyons Resort, Park City Television, Silver Mountain Sports Club, Educational Advantage, Triumph Gear Systems and local UPS Stores.
-The Granger School of Music is also a sponsor this year and will provide the four local bands that will perform at the celebration at the end of the race.

 For a $10 entrance fee, Papa John's will provide pizza, Park City Meat and Provisions will provide hamburgers and Winder Farms will serve chocolate milk to the children in attendance.
 Various other sponsors will serve drinks, give away free prizes and host children's activities like face-painting and spray-on tattoos.